BPM editor

 Description

-The permissions management process type is used to define processes used to create, update and remove permissions and account to identities.
+The Permissions Management Process type is used to define processes used to grant or remove permissions to an identity.

 That process is defined by default with 4 steps, but you can add new, delete and update steps to customize your business process.